Welcome to the Lenin Museum, the Birthplace of the Soviet Union!

 Children under 18 – free

-Museum donates to UNICEF one euro of every ticket sold to help Ukrainian children and families.
+Museum donates 50 cent of every ticket sold to UNICEF to help Ukrainian children and families.

 How to find us